Matthew Henson: Extended family

 Matthew Henson's only descendants were the children of his Inuit son and their children.
 According to S. Allen Counter, in his lifetime Henson had identified families of two nieces as being part of his extended birth family.
 They were Virginia Carter Brannum, daughter of Henson's sister Eliza Henson Carter of Washington, D.C., and Olive Henson Fulton of Boston, daughter of his half-brother.
 In a 1988 article, Counter noted that these two women had letters and photographs certifying their kinship.
 They were the only family members to attend Henson's funeral in 1955, along with his widow Lucy Ross Henson.
 Counter later recommended to the United States Navy and the National Geographic Society that Audrey Mebane, daughter of Virginia Brannum, and Olive Henson Fulton be designated as family representatives for any ceremonies honoring Henson.

-Henson is believed to be a brother of the great-great-grandfather of actress Taraji P. Henson.
+Henson is believed to be a great-great-granduncle of actress Taraji P. Henson.